Find out how to make the most of the helpful exam prep resources we have on offer and the best ways to prepare.

 - Save off the transcripts as you go

-When you’ve completed a section of training, reading through the accompanying transcript offline is a fab way of cementing this information.
+When you’ve completed a section of training, reading through the accompanying transcript offline is an effective way of cementing this information.
 Get your highlighter at the ready to pick out the key pieces of info you’ll need to remember later.

 - Revisit the individual module tests from time to time